How to Remove Hard Water Stains from the Toilet

 Vinegar has a strong odor, so you might want to open a window or turn on a fan.
 If you have pets or small children in the house, close the bathroom door to keep them out.

-Removing Hard Water Minerals using Baking Soda Paste
+Removing Hard Water Stains using Baking Soda Paste

-Should straight vinegar not do the job, mix baking soda water until you make a paste out of it.
+Should straight vinegar not do the job, mix baking soda with water until you make a paste out of it, not too runny.
 Apply this to the stains in the bowl and scrub with a green scrubby.
 Leave the paste in place for 15 to 20 minutes and scrub again.

 To finish the job, turn the water back on and flush the toilet.
 You might need to scrub the bowl and flush a time or two to get any remaining residue off the sides of the bowl.